lucacr/basic/FTBAL/readme.md

 # Football

 This is a simpler version of football included in David [Ahl's BASIC Computer Games](https://www.atariarchives.org/basicgames/).
-One player plays against the computer and has seven offensive plays in his/her playbook.
+One human plays against the computer and has seven offensive plays in his/her playbook.
 I got the source from [Vintage BASIC's site](http://www.vintage-basic.net/bcg/ftball.bas) complete with a program error in line 1700.
 I can confirm the original listing included in the printed book has the correct syntax.

 ## Variables and SUBroutines